TheFox/flickr-cli/README.md

 		composer install

-3. Go to https://www.flickr.com/services/apps/create/apply/ to create a new API key.
+3. Go to <https://www.flickr.com/services/apps/create/apply/> to create a new API key.
-The first time you run `accesstoken.php` you'll be prompted to enter your new consumer key and secret.
+The first time you run `./application.php auth` you'll be prompted to enter your new consumer key and secret.

 ## Usage